2lian/Motion-Stack/Documentation/design_principles.md

 - Minimize dependencies.
 - Make it work on any brand new linux machine.
 - Make it so a new student can launch it easily.
+Not only you.
 - Make your nodes independent and safe (one node crashing should make another node crash).
 - Do not delete, break or deeply change behavior of existing nodes of `main`.
 Create a new function in an existing node, or a new node or new package instead.
-- Important parameters should be ros2 parameter set inside launch_settings.py and imported in the launch file.
+- Important values should be ros2 parameters set inside launch_settings.py and imported in the launch file.
-A node's code should not change when parameters -- such as leg dimensions, motor speed -- are changed.
+A node's CODE.py should not change when parameters -- such as leg dimensions, motor speed -- are changed.

 ## Overall ROS2 structure and design to respect